digas99/wanikani-kanji-highlighter/PRIVACY_POLICY.md

 # Privacy Policy for Chrome Extension

-This Privacy Policy governs the manner in which Wanikani Kanji Highlighter collects, uses, maintains and discloses information collected from users (each, a "User") of the Wanikani Kanji Highlighter Chrome Extension.
+This Privacy Policy governs the manner in which Wanikani Kanji Highlighter collects, uses, maintains and discloses information collected from users of the Wanikani Kanji Highlighter Chrome Extension.

 ## Personal Identification Information